00-berto/00-berto/README.md

-<h1>berto</h1>
+# berto

-- i am berto, also known as mvdev somethimes.
+- 🪪 I am berto, also known as mvdev somethimes.
-- i am currently working on NAUPLIA, the world's first social network.
+- 🗣️ I'm currently working on NAUPLIA, the world's first social network.
-- along with NAUPLIA, i am learning javascript and typescript.
+- 📒 Along with NAUPLIA, I am learning javascript and typescript.
-- please someone help me with authentication and registration with nextauth i am going insane
+- ☕ I CAN kinda use java and I am pretty good at making minecraft java plugins.
+- 🏫 I do all of this while being a student, so my schedule is not that good.
-- email me at walters.cooking.partner@gmail.com (or berto@nauplia.net when i get the domain)
+- 📧 Feel free to email me at walters.cooking.partner@gmail.com (or berto@nauplia.net when i get the domain)
-- fun fact: NAUPLIA has heavily affected my mental health and view of life.
+- 🎉 Fun fact: NAUPLIA has heavily affected my mental health and view of life.